ga4gh/benchmarking-tools/resources/high-confidence-sets/giab.md

 # Summary

-The [Genome in a Bottle Consortium](http://www.genomeinabottle.org) has developed high-confidence variant calls for several genomes that are Reference Materials (RMs) from the National Institute of Standards and Technology (NIST).
+The [Genome in a Bottle Consortium](http://www.genomeinabottle.org) has developed benchmark "high-confidence" variant calls and regions for several genomes that are Reference Materials (RMs) from the National Institute of Standards and Technology (NIST).
 Currently, these genomes are:

 * HG001/NA12878 - available as [NIST RM 8398](http://www.tinyurl.com/giabpilot)
 * HG002/NA24385/AJ Son - available as [NIST RM 8391](http://www.tinyurl.com/giabajson) and [NIST RM 8392](http://www.tinyurl.com/giabajtrio)
 * HG003/NA24149/AJ Father - available as [NIST RM 8392](http://www.tinyurl.com/giabajtrio)
 * HG004/NA24143/AJ Mother - available as [NIST RM 8392](http://www.tinyurl.com/giabajtrio)
 * HG005/NA24631/Chinese Son - available as [NIST RM 8393](http://www.tinyurl.com/giabchineseson)
+* HG006/NA24694/Chinese Father - available only from Coriell
+* HG007/NA24695/Chinese Mother - available only from Coriell

+The various IDs for these genomes are in this table: [https://www.nature.com/articles/sdata201625/tables/3](https://www.nature.com/articles/sdata201625/tables/3)

 The high-confidence calls were formed by integrating data from multiple technologies.
 The vcf and bed files are intended to be used in conjunction to benchmark accuracy of small variant calls.
 We strongly recommend reading the information below prior to using these calls to understand how best to use them and their limitations.
-A manuscript will be prepared about these calls in the future.
-Until then, please cite http://www.nature.com/nbt/journal/v32/n3/full/nbt.2835.html (doi:10.1038/nbt.2835) and http://www.nature.com/articles/sdata201625 (doi:10.1038/sdata.2016.25) when using these calls.

-If you have any questions, please contact us at [http://jimb.stanford.edu/contact/](http://jimb.stanford.edu/contact/).
+A manuscript describing these calls is at [https://rdcu.be/bue67](https://rdcu.be/bue67).

 To help us improve future versions of calls, we encourage you to report sites in the high-confidence regions that appear to be questionable in the high-confidence calls at:
 [https://goo.gl/forms/6MTIUx4vmYtYyz1t1](https://goo.gl/forms/6MTIUx4vmYtYyz1t1)